-To see what options might be available at your school, students can check with their high school guidance counselors or contact LLCC Concurrent Enrollment at firstname.lastname@example.org, 217-786-2584 or email@example.com, 217-786-4684.
+To see what options might be available at your school, your student can check with their high school guidance counselors, or contact LLCC Concurrent Enrollment at firstname.lastname@example.org or 217-786-2584.

 The goal of LLCC’s Police Department is to ensure a safe environment for our campus’ students, staff, faculty and visitors.
 We encourage all new students to become familiar with our location (upper floor of Sangamon Hall, South), as well as how to contact us if needed: 217-786-2278 (non-emergency) or 911 (emergency).
 For further information regarding security and safety on campus, we encourage all community members to read the recent LLCC Annual Security Report and consider how the information it contains can help you and the LLCC community, prevent and protect against crime.
 Hard copies are available at the LLCC Police Department.